nerves-project/nerves/docs/Getting Started.md

 ## Introduction

-Nerves defines a new way to build embedded systems using Elixir.
+Nerves defines a new way to build embedded systems using [Elixir](https://elixir-lang.org/).
 It is specifically designed for embedded systems, not desktop or server systems.
 You can think of Nerves as containing three parts:

-**Platform** - a customized, minimal Buildroot-derived Linux that boots directly to the BEAM VM.
+- **Platform** - a customized, minimal [Buildroot](https://buildroot.org)-derived Linux that boots directly to the [BEAM VM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)).

-**Framework** - ready-to-go library of Elixir modules to get you up and running quickly.
+- **Framework** - ready-to-go library of Elixir modules to get you up and running quickly.

-**Tooling** - powerful command-line tools to manage builds, update firmware, configure devices, and more.
+- **Tooling** - powerful command-line tools to manage builds, update firmware, configure devices, and more.

 Taken together, the Nerves platform, framework, and tooling provide a highly specialized environment for using Elixir to build advanced embedded devices.